Menu

 Laboratory

-The central laboratory of the University Hospital Bonn can provide support within the institution and offers instant analysis of biological samples.
-All the analyses that a full-service hospital might require can be carried out here:
+Within the institution the Central Laboratory of the University Hospital Bonn can provide support and offers instant analysis of biological samples.
+All analyses offered by a maximum-care hospital can be carried out here:

 • Clinical chemistry